Notes to The Definition of Death

 2. A similar charge may be directed at the view that each of us is essentially a (living) human organism: Since a single body often seems to pass from life to death, becoming a corpse, then either (1) this body, a substance, is distinct from another substance, that of the living human organism, (2) the living human organism is not a substance, implying that you are not a substance, or (3) the living human organism and the later corpse are distinct substances and there is no single thing that is at first living and later dead.
 (For a defense of option (3), see Olson 2001, 3-4.)

-3. These reflections on the difference in meaning between permanence and irreversibility suggest that “irreversible vegetative state” would be more accurate than “permanent vegetative state.”
+3. These reflections on the difference in meaning between permanence and irreversibility suggest that “irreversible vegetative state” would be more accurate than “permanent vegetative state” (and that “irreversible coma” would be more accurate than “permanent coma”).
 Nevertheless, the acronym PVS is deeply entrenched and “permanent” has the advantage of preserving it.